kachick/chawan/doc/protocols.md

 real cache; files are deterministically loaded from the "cache" upon certain actions, and from the network upon others, but neither is used as a fallback to the other.

+`data:` decodes a data URL as defined in RFC 2397.
+This used to be a CGI module, but has been moved back into the loader process because these URLs can get so long that they no longer fit into the environment.

 ## Custom protocols